refined-github/refined-github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug you encountered using Refined GitHub
 labels: bug
 ---

 <!--
 Thanks for reporting a bug! ⛰

-1. Make sure the bug is caused by Refined GitHub.
+Make sure the bug is caused by Refined GitHub.
 Try disabling the extension first.

+Show us the bug and help us replicate it, include:

-2. Include a full URL where the bug appears.
+1. A REAL URL where the bug appears.
+If it happens on a private repo, find an equivalent public URL.
-3. Include a screenshot/gif

-Issues without a URL/screenshot will be closed
+2. A screenshot/video/gif of the issue, if it’s visual.
+3. Any related errors in the browser’s console, if any.
 -->